Inspection & Measurement Systems

 Equipment

-This test can be performed with both conventional flaw detectors and phased array instruments Any of the Epoch-series flaw detectors (Epoch LTC, Epoch XT, EPOCH 600, or Epoch 1000) can be used with a low frequency contact transducer such as an A601S-RB or V601-RB (500 KHz).
+This test can be performed with both conventional flaw detectors and phased array instruments Any of the Epoch-series flaw detectors (EPOCH LTCEPOCH 600, EPOCH 650 or Epoch 1000) can be used with a low frequency contact transducer such as an A601S-RB or V601-RB (500 KHz).
+The OmniScan SX can also be used with the aforementioned transducers.
 A soft polymer membrane on the face of the transducer is used to couple sound energy into the filter without the need for liquid couplants that could be difficult to remove.
-The Advanced Filter option (available on the Epoch XT and standard on the Epoch 1000) can be helpful for improving signal-to-noise when testing larger filters by improving the instrument's low frequency response.
-Phased array testing can be performed with the Omniscan or Epoch 1000 and 1.5 MHz probes such as the 1.5L16-A4.
+The Advanced Filter option (standard on the Epoch 1000) can be helpful for improving signal-to-noise when testing larger filters by improving the instrument's low frequency response.
+Phased array testing can be performed with the OmniScan or Epoch 1000 and 1.5 MHz probes such as the 1.5L16-A4.

 Procedure